By the end of Saturday, three named storms will be intensifying in the Atlantic, forecasters say

 Meanwhile, Tropical Depression 9 is expected to become a tropical storm by late Saturday afternoon, at which point it would be named Isaac.
 The storm continues moving west, northwest in the eastern Atlantic, more than 1,500 miles east of the Windward Islands.
 Depression 9 had maximum sustained winds at 35 mph — just 4 mph under the threshold to become a named storm.

-It’s still too early to forecast whether Isaac could be a threat to South Florida.
+It’s still too early to forecast whether Isaac could be a threat to South Florida, but it is expected to be a hurricane by early next week.

-Speaking of South Florida, some strong thunderstorms are possible Saturday afternoon, the National Weather Service in Miami forecasts.
+Speaking of South Florida, some strong thunderstorms unrelated to these storms are possible Saturday afternoon, the National Weather Service in Miami forecasts.

 Thought chances are set at 50 percent, the concerns are “frequent lightning strikes, brief periods of heavy rain, and gusty winds.”
 Some areas could flood in the afternoon and early evening and wind gusts could top 50 mph.

-Note: UPDATE: The National Weather Service reported a funnel cloud in the Homestead area amid strong storms at 4:30 p.m.
-Saturday and issued an advisory through 5:15 p.m.
-The storm is not related to the systems in the Atlantic.